UPDATED SEPTEMBER 23, 2023

 - Put your service and location in your title tag.

-✅ Post a landline number
+Post your landline number

-Google, in particular, likes to see a landline number with an area code that matches your business address.
+Google likes to see a landline number with an area code that matches your business address.
 It shows you’re more reputable and credible.

-✅ Get a Google My Business account
+Get a Google Business Profile